 AT girls wrestling defeated Glenbard West by a score of 30-12 on Jan.
-5 to bounce back just minutes after being shut out by Oak Park River Forest (OPRF) 39-0.
+5, bouncing back just minutes after being shut out by Oak Park River Forest (OPRF) 39-0.

 The win came after the Blazers achieved pins at five of their seven spots and succeeded tremendously in getting out of the bottom stance.